code-with-amirhossein/a11y-for-react-devs/intro.md

 <svg style="width: 10rem; margin:  2rem auto" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><title>human</title><path d="M21,9H15V22H13V16H11V22H9V9H3V7H21M12,2A2,2 0 0,1 14,4A2,2 0 0,1 12,6C10.89,6 10,5.1 10,4C10,2.89 10.89,2 12,2Z" fill="var(--vp-c-brand-1)" /></svg>

-Accessibility is the practice of making your websites usable by as many people as possible.
+<b>Accessibility is the practice of making your websites usable by as many people as possible</b>.
 We traditionally think of this as being about people with disabilities, but the practice of making sites accessible also benefits other groups such as those using mobile devices, or those with slow network connections.

 You might also think of accessibility as treating everyone the same, and giving them equal opportunities, no matter what their ability or circumstances.
 Just as it is wrong to exclude someone from a physical building because they are in a wheelchair (modern public buildings generally have wheelchair ramps or elevators), it is also not right to exclude someone from a website because they have a visual impairment.
 We are all different, but we are all human, and therefore have the same human rights.